Stochastic Adaptive Gradient Descent Without Descent: Introduction

-\textbf{Parameter free algorithms and normalized gradients} Regarding the stochastic setting, the term \emph{parameter-free} may have several meanings.
+\textbf{Parameter free algorithms and normalized gradients} In the stochastic setting, the term \emph{parameter-free} has several meanings.
 It is often connected to online learning where one seeks adaptive strategies of methods that \emph{provably} minimize $f$ as well as the optimally-tuned instance of the method (up to a factor), see \textit{e.g.}, \citep{orabona2014simultaneous, Tuningfree24}.
-The definition of parameter free may vary depending on the assumptions on the function, the geometric constants of the problems that are assumed to be known, and the oracles used (e.g., accessing $f_\xi$ or not).
-Despite the name, parameter-free algorithms may still assume additional knowledge of the problem, such as a bound on gradient norms, see \textit{e.g.,} \citep[Remark 1]{orabona2023normalized}.
-A significant part of the work on parameter-free method uses normalized gradient strategies, \textit{à la} Adagrad \citep{mcmahan2010adaptive, duchi2011adaptive}.
-They normalize step-sizes using past (stochastic) evaluations of gradients, which has a provable benefit \citep{pmlr-v89-li19c}.
-Without being exhaustive, existing approaches beyond the ones above include \citep{levy2017online,orabona2021parameter,pmlr-v178-faw22a,ivgi2023dog}.
-We refer to \cite{orabona2023normalized} for a detailed discussion on gradient normalization.
-When an upper-bound on gradient norms is known, the coin-betting strategy \citep{orabona2016coin, orabona2017training} provides acceleration by estimating the initial optimality gap $\Vert x_0 - x^\star\Vert$, see \citep{orabona2023normalized} and references therein for more details on this line of work.
-In this setting, a close-to-optimal bisection method has been developed \citep{carmon2022making}.
-When designing algorithms that can additionally access function values, the family of Polyak step-sizes \citep{polyak1987introduction} can be considered, even though it was originally designed for deterministic optimization.
-This kind of methods has recently been adapted to the stochastic setting \citep{hazan2019revisiting, loizou2021stochastic}, but it requires knowledge of the optimal values of the functions $(f_\xi)_\xi$.
-A different approach with access to function values has been proposed in \citep{chen2019fast}.
-If the functions $f$ and the $f_\xi$ are themselves Lipschitz continuous, recent works show that this can be leveraged to design adaptive strategies in deterministic and stochastic settings \citep{cutkosky2019artificial,defazio2023learning,mishchenko2023prodigy}.
+The definition of parameter free may vary depending on the assumptions on the function, the variables of the problems that assumed accessible and the oracles (e.g., accessing $f_\xi$ or not).
+Despite the name, parameter-free algorithms may still assume additional knowledge of the problem, such as a bound on gradient norms.
+Many parameter-free methods use normalized gradient strategies, \textit{à la} Adagrad: they normalize step-sizes using past (stochastic) evaluations of gradients, which has a provable benefit \citep{pmlr-v89-li19c}.
+Some of these approaches include \citep{levy2017online,orabona2021parameter,pmlr-v178-faw22a,ivgi2023dog,carmon2022making}.
+When an upper-bound on gradient norms is known, the coin-betting strategy \citep{orabona2016coin, orabona2017training} provides acceleration by estimating the initial optimality gap $\Vert x_0 - x^\star\Vert$.
+We refer to \citet{orabona2023normalized} for a detailed discussion on gradient normalization.
+When function values are accessible, Polyak step-sizes \citep{polyak1987introduction} can be considered.
+While originally designed for deterministic optimization, they have been adapted to the stochastic setting \citep{hazan2019revisiting, loizou2021stochastic}, but requires knowledge of the optimal values of the functions $(f_\xi)_\xi$. \citet{chen2019fast} proposed another algorithm using function values.
+If the functions $f$ and the $f_\xi$ are themselves Lipschitz continuous, recent works leverages this to design deterministic and stochastic adaptive strategies \citep{cutkosky2019artificial,defazio2023learning,mishchenko2023prodigy}.